vd89/therRecursion/README.md

     ## Write a program to given input Check whether Even or odd.
     ## Write a program to Generate Even and Odd Number less than N and Generate ‘N’ Even and Odd Numbers.
+    ## Write a program to decide given N is Prime or not.